michael-hoss/ad-skills-101/projects/Lectures_at_RWTH.md

 The following lectures are *related to automated driving*.
 Whether or not you can officially include them into your own curriculum depends on the regulations of your course of study.

 Please help keeping these lists up-to-date!
+Links are deliberately not provided because they are likely hard to keep up-to-date.

 ## 🔧 Lectures at mechanical engineering faculty